SKindij/React-UI-Styling-Playbook/Material-UI/README.md

 + Components may have multiple widths defined, causing the layout to change at the defined breakpoint.
 + Width values given to larger breakpoints override those given to smaller breakpoints.
 + The rowSpacing and columnSpacing props allow for specifying the row and column gaps independently.

+### Stack
+> _It is a container component for arranging elements vertically or horizontally._\
+> _Stack is ideal for one-dimensional layouts, while Grid is preferable when you need both vertical and horizontal arrangement._